awsdocs/iam-user-guide/doc_source/reference_policies_elements_sid.md

 "Sid": "1"
 ```

+The `Sid` element supports uppercase letters, lowercase letters, and numbers\.

 In IAM, the `Sid` is not exposed in the IAM API\.
 You can't retrieve a particular statement based on this ID\.

 **Note**